Creative Writing Courses

 As an avid reader, I must have had an awareness of plot, characters, pace and dialogue but I wasn’t perhaps quite aware enough when it came to my own first attempts at writing.
 I persevered and wrote a (not good) book.
 I thought it was a romantic comedy, but thinking about it now, it was probably a mixture of ideas and genres.
 What it did do, however, was show me that I like to delve into the darker side of stories.
 I began writing another, more crime-based book.

 Slowly, I began to immerse myself into the writing world.
-Cost and time are natural considerations when thinking about courses, so it is great that there may be opportunities for volunteers at events and that some authors kindly offer to mentor online.
+Cost and time are natural considerations when thinking about creative writing courses, so it is great that there may be opportunities for volunteers at events and that some authors kindly offer to mentor online.
 I also attended events at libraries, bookstores and literary festivals.
 I enrolled on various writing workshops.
-Keen to learn more, I signed up for an online writing course which covered different aspects of non-fiction and fiction writing and I also began entering writing competitions.
+Keen to learn more, I signed up for an online writing course which covered different aspects of non-fiction and fiction writing, and I also began entering writing competitions.
 I loved the thrill of anticipation and possibility.
 It was also good editing practice by sticking to the word count, competition rules and themes.
 I received a huge boost in confidence when I came second in a First Chapter competition for a magazine.
 As a result, I was contacted by an editor who offered to read the whole book.
 Disappointingly, she said that I still needed to hone my craft (she was right) and was kind enough to give incredibly useful feedback.